 The hope is that MUFG will change its international face which currently looks like a corporate bank outside of Japan, tapping into the financial institution (FI) space and changing the current statistics: that 95% of its EMEA clients are corporates.

-Though historically an build and buy bank, MUFG is keen to have an open dialogue with fintechs now and hints that soon there maybe be some partnerships or acquisitions in the space.
+Though historically a build and buy bank, MUFG is keen to have an open dialogue with fintechs now and hints that soon there may be some partnerships or acquisitions in the space.

 “When Japanense organisations commit to do something, they stick to it,” says Verschoyle-King, who describes MUFG as a “multi-local bank” which ranks “top-three” in Thailand, Indonesia and Vietnam.